Tag Archives: featured

 How do you use your leg, seat, and rein aids to communicate with your horse?
 The application of leg, seat, and rein aids is another big difference between German dressage and French dressage.

 To French dressage, this is like saying, “Go forward with the legs and seat, and stop with the hands at the same time.”
-It’s like driving your car with one foot on the break and the other on the gas pedal.
+It’s like driving a car with one foot on the break and the other on the gas pedal.

 In contrast, French dressage separates the “go” aids (leg and seat) from the “stop” aids (the hands).
 “Hands without legs and legs without hands.”
 The horse is taught to be light to the leg and light to the hand.
-This means one leg aid on and off means “go,” not continually driving the horse forward with seat and legs.
+This means one leg aid on and off means “go,” not a continually driving the horse forward with seat and legs.

 3. The use of the walk or trot in training